Plaque symbolising Thai democracy removed in less than a day | Law-Order

 Plaque symbolising Thai democracy removed in less than a day

-A plaque honoring struggles for democracy in Thailand has been removed less than 24 hours after it was installed by anti-government protesters at a historic royal field in the capital.
-The plaque had been installed Sunday at Sanam Luang, the field where tens of thousands of people rallied peacefully over the weekend.
+A plaque honouring struggles for democracy in Thailand was removed from a royal field less than 24 hours after being installed by anti-government protesters and was submitted as evidence in connection with a complaint by officials that its installation was illegal, police said on Monday.
+The plaque had been installed Sunday at Sanam Luang, the historic field in the capital where tens of thousands of people rallied peacefully over the weekend.
 The two-day demonstration was the largest this year by protesters who are calling for new elections and reform of the monarchy.

-The new round brass plaque was installed on Sunday by activists who drilled a hole in the Sanam Luang pavement and held a short religious ceremony.
-"At the dawn of September 20, here is where the people proclaim that this country belongs to the people," read part of the inscription.
+An officer at a nearby police station said the government's Fine Arts Department and the Bangkok city government filed a complaint that protesters had destroyed an archaeological site and “handed the plaque over to us to be used as evidence”.
+"They are the responsible agencies over the area, as it is a public area registered as an archaeological site,” said the officer, police Supt.
+Worasak Pitsitbannakorn.
+"They reported the damage to us and we will have to determine which laws have been violated."
+He said that the two agencies were responsible for removing the plaque, but that police were present as witnesses for legal reasons.

-Student protest leader Parit "Penguin" Chirawak, who was among those who installed the new plaque, said Monday that its removal did not matter.
-"What matters is this plaque, and its message has been installed in the people's hearts," Parit said as he was heading to the prosecutors' office to deal with legal charges stemming from previous protests.
+The new round brass plaque was installed Sunday by activists who made a hole in the Sanam Luang pavement and held a short religious ceremony.
+"At the dawn of September 20, here is where the people proclaim that this country belongs to the people,” read part of the inscription.

-Sanam Luang is a designated royal site that until the last few years was open to everyone.
-It is near Bangkok's Grand Palace.
-On Monday, a representative of the government's Fine Arts Department filed a complaint with police charging that protesters had destroyed an archaeological site.
+Student protest leader Parit “Penguin” Chirawak, who was among those who installed the new plaque, said that its removal did not matter.
+“What matters is this plaque, and its message has been installed in the people's hearts,” Parit said on Monday as he headed to the prosecutors' office to deal with legal charges stemming from previous protests.

-The protesters' demands include limiting the king's powers, establishing tighter controls on palace finances, and allowing the open discussion of the monarchy.
-Their boldness is unprecedented, as the monarchy is considered sacrosanct in Thailand, with a harsh law that mandates a three- to a 15-year prison term for defaming it.
-Also, Sunday, a representative of the protesters delivered a petition addressed to the king seeking royal reforms.
+The protesters' demands, including limiting the king's powers, establishing tighter controls on palace finances and allowing open discussion of the monarchy, are controversial because the monarchy is considered sacrosanct in Thailand.
+The activists are considered especially bold because there is a harsh law mandating a three- to 15-year prison term for defaming the royal institution.
+A representative of the protesters on Sunday delivered a petition addressed to the king seeking royal reforms.
 It was received by a police official, who promised to forward it to the Privy Council, the king's advisers.

-At the end of the weekend rally, Parit called for a general strike on October 14, the anniversary of a student uprising in 1973 that ended a military dictatorship after dozens were killed by police.
+At the end of the weekend rally, Parit called for a general strike on October 14, the anniversary of a 1973 student uprising that ended a military dictatorship after dozens were killed by soldiers and police..

 - READ MORE ON: